Chestnuts: gluten-free energy!

 And everyone else

-The high levels of complex carbohydrates (starch), potassium, and magnesium make chestnuts a particularly attractive option for sportspeople and those with an active lifestyle.
-They’re also very filling, which makes them the ideal snack before exercise!
+The levels of complex carbohydrates (starch), potassium, and magnesium make chestnuts a particularly attractive option for sportspeople and everyone with an active lifestyle.
+They’re also very filling, which makes them the ideal snack for everyone!

 Varieties: There are several chestnut varieties (Dorée de Lyon, Herria, Vignols, Naples, Turin, etc.), generally distinguished by region of origin, taste, color, and size.